Azure/carnegie-mop/README.md

 A **MODEL** in MOP normally contains all necessary files to run an inference, usually including environment setup configuration, model checkpoints, scripts to load the checkpoint files, and other dependencies.

-A **DATASET** in MOP is a binary classification dataset, including a data file and a label file.
+A **DATASET** in MOP is a binary classification dataset, including a collection of data samples and a collection of labels.

 ## Upload a Model